josh-stillman/devops-for-typescript-devs/README.md

 ![ecs security group](assets/ecs-security-group.png)

 - Verify that you can't reach Strapi directly on its public IP.
-To to ECS -> your Cluster -> your Service -> Tasks tab -> your Task -> Public IP on port 1337.
+Go to ECS -> your Cluster -> your Service -> Tasks tab -> your Task -> Public IP -> Go to that IP in your browser on port 1337.

 # Setup API DNS

-Now let's serve our Strapi app from a subdomain on our domain.
+Now let's serve our Strapi app from a subdomain, like `api.jss.computer`.

 - Go to Route 53, click  Hosted Zones, and choose your Hosted Zone.
 - Click Add record.
 - Add your subdomain in Record name.
 We'll use `api`.
 - Keep it as an A record.
+(An "A record" is the most [fundamental DNS](https://www.cloudflare.com/learning/dns/dns-records/dns-a-record/#:~:text=The%20%22A%22%20stands%20for%20%22,records%20only%20hold%20IPv4%20addresses.) record, which associates a domain with an IP Address.)
 - Switch on the Alias toggle.
 - Choose Alias to Application and Classic Load Balancer.
 - Choose us-east-1.